cardano-scaling/website/monthly/2025-02-monthly.md

 ### Etcd-based networking

-A breaking change in command line arguments and system requirements (see release notes), presently unreleased but on the `master` branch, this is a solid improvement on our old networking architecture which we believe we result in far more stability (i.e. less stuck heads!) than before!
-Please try it out :)
+A breaking change in command-line arguments and system requirements (see release notes) is currently unreleased but available on the `master` branch.
+This update significantly improves the networking architecture, leading to greater stability (ie, fewer stuck heads!).
+Please try it out!

 ### Bounded memory for hydra-node